|Application Deadline||Decision Notification|

 - The significance:

 What did you learn about yourself?
-What lessons you learned during that leadership experience?
+What lessons did you learn during that leadership experience?
 How these lessons (1-2 only) have helped you since then? (approx. 60-70 words)

 You may wrap up the essay with a final comment on how you are now in a position to contribute to the Emory community.